The functional equation of the smoothing transform: Results for general branching processes

-These properties can easily be reinterpreted as properties of the corresponding intensity measure $\mu^>$ of the reproduction point process $\mathcal{Z}^>$.
-The key reference for CMJ processes is \cite{Ner1981}, where $\mu^>$ is assumed not to be concentrated on a centred lattice (which corresponds exactly to what is here called the continuous or non-geometric case) but `all results could be modified to the lattice case'.
-The details of the lattice case (at least concerning a.s.\ convergence results) have been supplied in \cite{Gat2000}.
+The key reference for CMJ processes is~\cite{Ner1981}, where $\mu ^{\st}$ is assumed not to be concentrated on a centred lattice (which corresponds exactly to what is here called the continuous or nongeometric case) but ``all results could be modified to the lattice case''~\cite{Ner1981}, page 366.
+The details of the lattice case (at least concerning a.s.\ convergence results) have been supplied in~\cite{Gat2000}.